hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_packet_capture.html.markdown

 A `storage_location` block contains:

-* `file_path` - (Optional) A valid local path on the targeting VM.
+* `file_path` - (Optional) A valid local path on the target Virtual Machine.
 Must include the name of the capture file (*.cap).
-For Linux virtual machine it must start with `/var/captures`.
+For Linux Virtual Machines it must start with `/var/captures`.

-* `storage_account_id` - (Optional) The ID of the storage account to save the packet capture session
+* `storage_account_id` - (Optional) The ID of the storage account where the packet capture sessions should be saved to.

 ~> **NOTE:** At least one of `file_path` or `storage_account_id` must be specified.

----

 A `filter` block contains:

 * `local_ip_address` - (Optional) The local IP Address to be filtered on.
-Notation: "127.0.0.1" for single address entry.
-"127.0.0.1-127.0.0.255" for range.
-"127.0.0.1;127.0.0.5" for multiple entries.
-Multiple ranges not currently supported.
-Mixing ranges with multiple entries not currently supported.
+Specify `127.0.0.1` for a single address entry, `127.0.0.1-127.0.0.255` for a range and `127.0.0.1;127.0.0.5` for multiple entries.
+Multiple ranges and mixing ranges with multiple entries are currently not supported.
 Changing this forces a new resource to be created.

 * `local_port` - (Optional) The local port to be filtered on.
-Notation: "80" for single port entry."80-85" for range.
-"80;443;" for multiple entries.
-Multiple ranges not currently supported.
-Mixing ranges with multiple entries not currently supported.
+Specify `80` for single port entry, `80-85` for a range and `80;443;` for multiple entries.
+Multiple ranges and mixing ranges with multiple entries are currently not supported.
 Changing this forces a new resource to be created.

 * `protocol` - (Required) The Protocol to be filtered on.
 Possible values include `Any`, `TCP` and `UDP`.
 Changing this forces a new resource to be created.

 * `remote_ip_address` - (Optional) The remote IP Address to be filtered on.
-Notation: "127.0.0.1" for single address entry.
-"127.0.0.1-127.0.0.255" for range.
-"127.0.0.1;127.0.0.5;" for multiple entries.
-Multiple ranges not currently supported.
-Mixing ranges with multiple entries not currently supported..
+Specify `127.0.0.1` for a single address entry, `127.0.0.1-127.0.0.255` for a range and `127.0.0.1;127.0.0.5` for multiple entries.
+Multiple ranges and mixing ranges with multiple entries are currently not supported.
 Changing this forces a new resource to be created.

 * `remote_port` - (Optional) The remote port to be filtered on.
-Notation: "80" for single port entry."80-85" for range.
-"80;443;" for multiple entries.
-Multiple ranges not currently supported.
-Mixing ranges with multiple entries not currently supported.
+Specify `80` for single port entry, `80-85` for a range and `80;443;` for multiple entries.
+Multiple ranges and mixing ranges with multiple entries are currently not supported.
 Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The Packet Capture ID.
+* `id` - The Virtual Machine Packet Capture ID.

 * `storage_location` - (Required) A `storage_location` block as defined below.